PostHog/posthog.com/contents/blog/how-we-improved-feature-flags-resiliency.md

 Since the server-side SDKs are stateless, this partial evaluation model doesn't really work.
 Local evaluation is the best way to maintain reliability, or sending known properties alongside requests to make evaluation of property based flags reliable.

-### Server side handling: Flag evaluation when databases are down
+### Server-side handling: Flag evaluation when databases are down

 Now we can dig deeper into how exactly evaluation works when the database is down.
 One thing I've overlooked so far is that we need the database for multiple parts of flag evaluation:

-	1. to get person properties
+1. To get person properties
-	2. to get the flag definitions.
+2. To get the flag definitions.
-	3. figuring out the right project for which to get feature flags (auth token-matching)
+3. Figuring out the right project for which to get feature flags (auth token-matching)

 The database going down means all three functionalities go down.
 Without flag definitions, we can't know what flags to evaluate.
 Without the project auth, we don't know which project to get to.